Srinivasareti/City_Mart_Console_Based/README.md

 Usage

-Login: Start by logging in using valid credentials.
+Login: Authenticate using valid credentials.

-Shopping: Add desired items to the cart.
+Shopping: Browse and add desired items to the cart.

-Coupons: Apply available coupons to receive discounts.
+Coupons: Apply available coupons for discounts.

-Payment: Proceed to simulate payment processing.
+Payment: Simulate the payment processing.

-Rating: Provide feedback after purchase.
+Rating: Provide feedback after the purchase.

 Project Structure